gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

 You can find all the sample code [here](link) and please raise an issue if you run into any problems.

 I think the Gatsby community would benefit greatly if more of their own internal api, plugins, and community plugins were backed by Typescript.
-We get reliable contracts to the code we write and use that inherently promotes developer ergonomics and continuity.
+We get reliable contracts to the code we write and consume, all of which promotes developer ergonomics and continuity.